prebid/prebid.github.io/dev-docs/integrate-with-the-prebid-analytics-api.md

 #### Step 2: Add a new analytics JS file

-1. Create a JS file under `src/modules` with the name of the bidder suffixed with 'AnalyticsAdapter', e.g., `abcAnalyticsAdapter.js`
+1. Create a JS file under `modules` with the name of the bidder suffixed with 'AnalyticsAdapter', e.g., `abcAnalyticsAdapter.js`

-2. Create an analytics adapter to listen for Prebid events and call the analytics library (See `modules/googleAnalyticsAdapter.js` in the repo for the Google Analytics adapter, or `src/adapters/analytics/example.js` for a generic adapter).
+2. Create an analytics adapter to listen for Prebid events and call the analytics library or server.
+See the existing *AnalyticsAdapter.js files in the repo under [modules](https://github.com/prebid/Prebid.js/tree/master/modules).

+3. There are several types of analytics adapters.
+The example here focuses on the 'endpoint' type.
+See [AnalyticsAdapter.js](https://github.com/prebid/Prebid.js/blob/master/src/AnalyticsAdapter.js) for more info on the 'library' and 'bundle' types.

+    * endpoint - Calls the specified URL on analytics events.
+Doesn't require a global context.
+    * library - The URL is considered to be a library to load.
+Exepects a global context.
+    * bundle - An advanced option expecting a global context.

+4. In order to get access to the configuration passed in from the page, the analytics adapter needs to specify an enableAnalytics() function, but it should also call the base class function to set up the events.

+A basic prototype analytics adapter:

 {% highlight js %}
 import {ajax} from 'src/ajax';